 Myopia, known as short-sightedness, is where distance vision becomes blurry in childhood, causing the need to wear spectacles or contact lenses at all times.
 The prevalence of myopia has doubled over the last 50 years, and is set to rise in the locally and globally, with 50% of the population becoming myopic by 2050.
 This is of concern because myopia is accompanied with greater risk of irreversible sight loss through secondary disease in later adulthood, signifying concern for affected individuals and healthcare providers in the future.

-For this research project we would like to look at the development of ocular prescriptions and myopia across Bradford, within young children and vision screening. and include those from ethnic minority backgrounds to obtain a diverse sample within Bradford and West Yorkshire.
-As lifestyle factors including time outdoors and close work are related to developing myopia, we want to explore how lifestyle differences between children from different backgrounds and cultures may play a role in their different level of myopia risk.
+For this research project we would like to look at the development of ocular prescriptions and myopia across Bradford, studying the prevalence and potentially the interventions of myopia within the local population.
+We aim to try and obtain a diverse sample within Bradford and West Yorkshire.
+As lifestyle factors including time outdoors and close work are related to developing myopia, we want to explore how lifestyle differences between children from different backgrounds and cultures may play a role in their different levels of myopia risk.

 The successful applicant will hold a minimum of an upper class honours degree (2:1 or above).
 This project may suit graduates with a scientific background or a healthcare discipline/profession.
 Relevant training will be provided for all activities necessary for data collection and analysis.

-This project is available as a fully funded full-time PhD.
-Candidates are encouraged to contact the research supervisors informally to discuss the project before applying.
+This project is available as a fully funded PhD.
+Candidates are encouraged to contact the research supervisors informally (by email to [Email Address Removed]) to discuss the project before applying.

 Positive Action Statement: Brad-ATTAIN Studentships